ghi-electronics/Documentation/software/tinyclr/tutorials/wifi.md

 The Winc15x0Interface class provides to access some of the native functions of the WINC1500 WiFi module.
 Such as getting the WiFi module's MAC address, getting RSSI (Relative Signal Strength Indicator), scanning for access points, checking the firmware version, and over-the-air (OTA) firmware update.

-Unless provided, the MAC address of the WiFi module will be automatically used by default.

 >[!TIP]
 >Needed NuGets: GHIElectronics.TinyCLR.Drivers.Microchip.Winc15x0
->CommunicationInterfaceSettings function need to be called to make sure that WiFi configuration (spibus, chipselect, interrupt pins etc...) is config before using WINC1500's utilities.
+>SetCommunicationInterfaceSettings function needs to be called before using this driver.

 ```cs
 //Scan for WiFi access points: